- Reading time: 5 mins

-The degree of decentralisation has vast implications on the functioning of a network.
+The degree of decentralization has vast implications for the functioning of a network.

 There is great debate as to what properly constitutes distributed as opposed to decentralized systems.
 In addition, systems can in fact be a mix of both.

-In Baran’s conceptualisation of the degree of centralisation, he identified a spectrum of network topologies - centralisation and decentralisation were attributes introduced long before to describe political systems and power structures.
+In Baran’s conceptualization of the degree of centralization, he identified a spectrum of network topologies - centralization and decentralization were attributes introduced long before to describe political systems and power structures.

 The main point of differentiation is the number of so-called points of failure.

 Centralized networks have a single point of failure.
-Reducing points of failure reduces centralisation and leading to a fully distributed network.
+Reducing points of failure reduces centralization and leads to a fully distributed network.

 A point of failure can be understood as a node or part of a system, respectively a network, which upon failing leads to the whole system/network shutting down and/or no longer being able to perform the intended operations.